open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/full_enclosure/bkg/index.rst

 It is already a count rate, it doesn't need to be multiplied with effective area to obtain predicted counts, like gamma-ray flux and surface brightness models do.
-The rate is computed per observation time (without any dead time correction, don't use livetime when computing or using the background rate).
+The rate is computed per observation time (without any dead-time correction, don't use livetime when computing or using the background rate).